mulefish/stackblitz-webcontainer-api-starter-8bh3eh/README.md

 ![a_kittycat_is_not_an_event_fail](a_kittycat_is_not_an_event_fail.png)
 Incorrect type is a fail
 ![a_wrong_type_fail](a_wrong_type_fail.png)
-Incorrect type is a fail
+Pointless field which would not actually hurt anything is a fail
 ![a_wrongly_added_field_fail](a_wrongly_added_field_fail.png)

 CRUD in action!